t9md/atom-mprettier/README.md

 ## TODO

-- [x] determine accurate parser to user from grammar
+- [x] determine parser to use from language grammar
 - [ ] ignore file, scope?
 - [x] detect user's prettier config by `prettier.resolveConfig`
 - [x] make prettier path configurable? flexibility which global/local prettier to use